 View AUC's residency list to find out where our graduates attained medical school residency.

-Students with additional questions about the Residency Interview can contact AUC School of Medicine’s Office of Student and Professional Development (OSPD) at: firstname.lastname@example.org or by phone at 305-446-0600, option 6.
+Students with additional questions about the Residency Interview can contact AUC School of Medicine’s Office of Career Advisement (OCA) at: email@example.com or by phone at 305-446-0600, option 6.